 - Federal regulations governing health insurance marketplaces and regulations governing plans that offer “essential health benefits” prohibit discrimination based on sexual orientation and gender identity.

 - Federal regulations governing health insurance issuers’ marketing practices requires all health issuers offering non-grandfathered plans in the individual and group markets that offer coverage to opposite-sex spouses to also offer coverage to same-sex spouses, based on state of celebration.,

 - Promotes data collection and analysis on sexual orientation and gender identity through federally-sponsored surveys and programs.

-- Individuals will no longer be denied coverage due to a pre-existing condition, such as HIV, mental illness, or a transgender medical history.
+- Individuals will no longer be denied coverage due to a pre-existing condition, such as HIV, mental illness, or a transgender medical history in most plans.

-- New private plans are required to cover USPSTF recommended preventive services without cost sharing.
+- Non-grandfathered individual market private and Medicaid expansions plans are required to cover USPSTF recommended preventive services without cost sharing.
 Includes screenings for HIV, STIs, depression, and substance misuse.

 |Supreme Court Rulings on Marriage Equality: United States v.
 Windsor (2013)